d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 PXL/Courses/S1/SystemsEss
 `

 ## Task 3
 Create, without leaving your homedirectory, an empty file named `empty` in each folder created in the previous Task

 ## Task 4
-Remove, with just one command, the folder `PXL` with all contents created in the previous Task
+Install the command `tree` on your ubuntu machine.
+You can use this command to get an overview of directorystructures on your system.
+Search the manpage of tree to show the contents of the root directory and one extra level.

 ## Task 5
+Why doesn't tab-completion work when executing the following command to open .bashrc?:
+`cat /home/student/.bash<tab>`

+## Task 6
-Create a new folder "My Pictures".
+Create a new folder "My Pictures" in you homefolder.
 Go into this folder and create, with just one command, these following files (notice the capitalization):
 - Picture1.JPG
 - picture2.JPG
 - Picture3.jpg
 - picture4.jpg

-## Task 6
+## Task 7
 Rename all files to with the command `rename` so no capitals exist anymore in any of the filenames

-## Task 7 (Additional)
+## Task 8
 Make sure you are located in your homedirectory (~). <br/>
 Copy all 'files' from this directory into a subdirectory named `backup` in your homefolder.

-# Assignment on working with directories

-?> <i class="fa-solid fa-circle-info"></i> Some Tasks require a second user on your installation.
-Execute `sudo useradd -m johndoe` to create the new user Execute `sudo passwd johndoe` to set a password for the new user

-## Task 8
-Install the command `tree` on your ubuntu machine.
-You can use this command to get an over view of directorystructures on your system.

 ## Task 9
-Why doesn't tab-completion work when executing the following command to open .bashrc?:
-`cat /home/student/.bash<tab>`
+Remove, with just one command, the folder `PXL` with all contents created in the previous Task

 ## Task 10